celestmoreira/overthewire-bandit-notes/levels/level10-1.md

 ---

 ### Commands Used
-ssh bandit0@bandit.labs.overthewire.org -p 2220
+- `ssh bandit0@bandit.labs.overthewire.org -p 2220`
-ls
-cat readme
-exit
-ssh bandit1@bandit.labs.overthewire.org -p 2220
+- `ls`
+- `cat` `readme`
+- `exit`

 ---

 ### Key Learnings
-How to connect to a remote Linux server using SSH
+- How to connect to a remote Linux server using SSH
-How to list files in the current directory with `ls` How view file contents using `cat`
+- How to list files in the current directory with `ls`
+- How view file contents using `cat`
-How to navigate basic Linux environments safely
+- How to navigate basic Linux environments safely

 ---